 Renewable energy projects towards 2030

-Norway will need more renewable energy to succeed with the green shift and reach its target of reducing greenhouse gas emissions by 55 percent by 2030.
+Norway will need more renewable energy to succeed with the green shift and reach its target of reducing greenhouse gas emissions by 70-75 percent by 2035, compared to 1990.
 We invite you to learn more about our role in making sure future renewable development projects are successful.

 Read more